Lloyd Pye: The Starchild skull

-In the late 1990s, Pye obtained a curiously shaped skull from a couple in El Paso, Texas that he believed was an alien-human hybrid.
+In the late 1990s, Pye obtained a curiously shaped skull from a couple in El Paso, Texas, that he believed was an alien-human hybrid.
 DNA tests show that the skull is from a human male.
 American clinical neurologist Steven Novella has said the skull belongs to a child who suffered from hydrocephalus.

 In 2009, Pye took a replica of the skull on a lecture tour of Europe, including an appearance at the Leeds Exopolitics Expo.

 Personal life

 Pye was born in Houma, Louisiana, to Lloyd A. Pye Sr., an optometrist (c.1922–2007), and Nina Jo Pye (née Boyles); Lloyd Pye had two brothers and a sister.
-He earned a football scholarship to Tulane University in New Orleans as a Running back/Punter from 1964–1968.
+He earned a football scholarship to Tulane University in New Orleans as a Running back/Punter from 1964 to 1968.
 He was the Tulane Green Wave football team's leading punter 1967–1968.
 He later lived in Pensacola, Florida.

 Death

 In 2013, Pye was diagnosed with lymphoma and retired from active research and promotion of the starchild skull.
-Lloyd Pye died December 9, 2013 at his home in Destin, Florida.
+Lloyd Pye died December 9, 2013, at his home in Destin, Florida.